-One of the first goals we need to accomplish on this year’s “To-Do” list is building our hoop house/greenhouse for the farm.
-It will help to extend both the spring and fall growing seasons, allowing us to grow fresh vegetables nearly year-round.
-In addition, we will use it to finish growing and hardening off our vegetable and flower plantings that we start from seed each year in the early spring.
+One of the best ways to continue your growing season is with your very own DIY Greenhouse / Hoophouse.
+It helps to extend both the spring and fall growing seasons, allowing you to grow fresh vegetables nearly year round.
+In addition, it can be used to finish growing and hardening off vegetable and flower plantings that we start from seed each year in the early spring.

-We spent the past few weeks researching the web in search of the perfect design.
-The problem is, most of the DIY plans and a large majority of the commercial kits we found simply look flimsy and unattractive.
-Those that do look a little more pleasing to the eye unfortunately also seem to cost a small fortune!
+When it comes to DIY Greenhouse plans – a large majority of the commercial kits simply look flimsy and unattractive.
+Those that are a little more pleasing to the eye unfortunately also seem to cost a small fortune!

-So with the goal of building an attractive and yet inexpensive hoop house – we set about designing one that will use a mix of recycled and reclaimed materials, along with some unique new ones.
-We want it to be more of a permanent structure – much like a greenhouse would be minus the high cost.
-We created the plan utilizing a mix of the best ideas we could find while researching.
+So with the goal of building an attractive and yet inexpensive hoop house – we set about designing one that can use a mix of recycled and reclaimed materials, along with some unique new ones.
+We want it to be more of a permanent structure – much like a greenhouse would be – minus the high cost.
+To cover, you can use an inexpensive, good quality 6 ML.
+Clear Plastic Film Polyethylene

-The hoop house measures 11′ x 20′ – with side walls that are 3′ high.
-To give it a little more of a permanent feel – we will use reclaimed windows we have on hand for the walls on each side.
-We will start by sinking (5) 4x4x6′ posts 30″ into the ground on each side and run a simple bottom and top board along each side to frame it in.
+Start by sinking (5) 4x4x6′ posts 30″ into the ground on each side – runing a simple bottom and top board along each side to frame it in.
 The windows will then get attached between the posts for the base.
-We will finish off the two ends by framing out with some common lumber and attach two recycled glass doors we salvaged.
-For the arched roof, instead of metal poles or pvc - we will use cattle panels to create the roof line.
+The two ends can be finished off by framing out with common lumber and attaching two recycled glass doors, or building a wooden frame with scrap lumber and attaching plastic.
+For the arched roof, instead of metal poles or pvc – inexpensive cattle panels can be used to create a strong and attractive roof line.

-The panels ($19.99 each) are a great looking and low cost way to provide strength – and can be easily covered with plastic for fall, winter and spring use – or an attractive shade cloth for the summertime.
-Each panel is 16′ long x 48″ wide – so it only takes 5 to make our entire 20′ length.
+The panels ($19.99 each) are a great looking and low cost way to provide strength – and can be easily covered with clear plastic for fall, winter and spring use – or an attractive shade cloth for the summertime.
+Each panel is 16′ long x 48″ wide – so it only takes 5 to make the entire 20′ length needed.
 The panels bow into shape for a perfect arched form.
-We will then secure them to top of the 36″ side walls with nails, and secure the panels together with ties to a single pipe running from end to end at the top of the curved roof.
+They can be secured to top of the 36″ side walls with nails, and panels can then be secured together with ties to a single pipe running from end to end at the top of the curved roof.

-The hoop house will be about 9′ high at the apex of the center line.
-This design will allow us plenty of room to work inside and have a total of 3 raised row beds.
-The two outer beds will be 20″ wide and run along each windowed side – the middle row will be 3′ wide and can be accessed by one of the two walking rows down the middle.
-We will also place 24″ wire racking at the top of the 3′ knee walls to hold our flats as we grow them out for the garden each spring.
+The hoop house is 9′ high at the apex of the center line.
+This design allows plenty of room to work inside and have a total of 3 raised row beds.
+The two outer beds can be 20″ wide and run along each windowed side – the middle row is 3′ wide and can be accessed by one of the two walking rows down the middle.
+You can place 24″ wire racking at the top of the 3′ knee walls to flats when growing them out for the garden each spring.

-Between the ten posts ($60) the five fence panels ($100), assorted lumber for framing and the plastic sheeting ($80) – we should be able to complete the project for under $250, which is a far cry from what the commercial units cost.
+Between the ten posts ($60) the five fence panels ($100), assorted lumber for framing and the plastic sheeting ($60) – you should be able to complete the project for under $250, which is a far cry from what the commercial units cost.

 Happy Gardening – Mary and Jim